Scratch Disks are Full: Fix Photoshop Scratch Disk Full

 Before searching for any fix to “Scratch Disks are Full” error make sure to double-check your hard disk space.
 Often scratch disc full message shows up when Photoshop has used up all the space on the hard drive that has been assigned as a scratch disk.

-Don’t worry if you see increased disc space while using Photoshop as these taken space is temporary and separate from your actual project file.
+Don’t worry if you see increased disc space while using Photoshop as this taken space is temporary and separate from your actual project file.
 However, sometimes Photoshop doesn’t get rid of these temporary files when they aren’t used anymore.
 This is more like a permanent problem if the user can’t find a solution.

 1. Clear Photoshop Cache